Phantom Manor: New version (2019–present)

 In the 2019 refurbishment, an additional effect was added to the foyer.
 The small mirror was replaced by a painting of Melanie in her wedding gown, looking sad, and her father Henry Ravenswood, looking angry, standing behind her outside the decrepit house with both hands on her shoulders.
 A bare tree is also behind them with four hearts crossed out and a noose hanging from one of its branches.
 As the Phantom begins recounting the legend of the Manor, the painting changes.
 It now shows a happier Melanie, dressed in summer clothes, while Henry is smiling and resting one hand on Melanie's shoulder.
 The Manor is in pristine condition, and the tree, now with leaves, has one heart and a swing hanging from its branches.
 Lighting effects also transform the wallpaper in the room from old and torn to brand-new.

 The Phantom was originally voiced by Vincent Price, but legal agreements required the narration to be primarily in French.
 Within a few months after the attraction first opened, writer and dub voice actor Gérard Chevalier was brought in to record a French version of Price's narration.
 However, a small piece of Price's recording was kept in use: the Phantom's maniacal laughter.

 As part of the refurbishment, parts of Price's narration were restored to the ride's soundtrack.
 The new tracks feature Price once again, original excerpts as well as previously unused material from his 1990 recording, spoken English, with French actor Bernard Alane voicing the parts in French.
 The Phantom says (French lines in italics, translated into English below):

 "When hinges creak in doorless chambers, when strange and frightening sounds are heard all around, when candlelight flickers though the air is deathly still, that is the time when the Phantom manifests.
 Welcome curious friends, it is so nice to have guests.
 We welcome you, humble mortals, to this mysterious manor.
 You may not believe it but beauty once lived in this house.
 Phantom Manor had happier days, but times have changed.
 And now curious souls, come, I have more to show you.
 Enter brave mortals into this famous manor together."

 Octagonal Portrait Gallery

 Guests then enter an octagonal room with four portraits of a young Melanie, with each of her four suitors.
 Melanie is with Barry Claude in one portrait, Sawyer Bottom in the second, Captain Rowan D. Falls in the third, and Ignatius "Iggy" Knight in the fourth.
 The Phantom comments on the gallery, referring to the "sweet innocence of youth".
 Shortly after, Melanie fades away from each of the paintings, with only the suitors left and the Phantom acknowledges a "disquieting metamorphosis" and that "not all tales have happy endings".

-Suddenly the room appears to stretch upwards and the paintings grow taller, revealing the fates to each of Melanie's suitors:
+Suddenly the room appears to stretch upwards and the paintings grow taller, revealing the fates of each of Melanie's suitors: